Things you should know before buying an animal from a pet shop

 All animals offered for sale must be weaned and fully self sufﬁcient.
 Minimum age of animals for sale must be:

-- 8 weeks for dogs and cats
+- 8 weeks for dogs sourced from a registered pound or shelter

 - 5 weeks for rabbits